Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 WIP is not impenetrable security, as a user with a fair amount of knowledge about the Windows registry can easily revert the EDP state to stop protection.
 However, by design, WIP was never meant to be impenetrable.
 It was always meant to be an accidental data leakage prevention mechanism.

-WIP has been available with Windows 10 since v1607 (Business Editions – Pro and Enterprise SKU), works in the background, and does not comes in the way of the user’s working habit – unless the user tries to mix and match between work and personal context.
+WIP has been available with Windows 10 since v1607 (Business Editions—Pro and Enterprise SKU).
+It works in the background and does not interfere with the user’s working habits—unless the user tries to mix and match work and personal context.

 For example, WIP will allow users to freely copy content between business apps and documents, but it won’t allow the corporate data to be copied to an app working with personal data unless otherwise specified by the policy.

-You would either require either Intune (any MDM solution) or its on-prem counterpart SCCM to manage and deploy WIP policy to the Windows endpoints.
+You would require either Intune (any MDM solution) or its on-prem counterpart, SCCM, to manage and deploy WIP policy to the Windows endpoints.
 WIP can work in both MDM and non-MDM (MAM only) scenarios – the protection is targeted to user identity and not the device.

 This is essentially where the Mobility (MDM and MAM) settings of Azure AD come into play.